jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (62) Amendments incorporated in the principal Act.
 (63) Amendments incorporated in the principal Act.
 (64) Amendments incorporated in the principal Act.
-(65) After the definition of exemption certificate, the following is inserted:.
+(65) After the definition of exemption certificate, the following is inserted: .
   - **existing business** is defined in section EY 28 (Shareholder base other profit: profit participation policies that are existing business) for the purposes of that section and section EY 29 (Shareholder base other profit: profit participation policies that are new business)
 (66) After the definition of existing privilege, the following are inserted: .
   - **exit level** , for a multi-rate PIE, means the relationship of the entity’s tax liability to the value of the investor’s interest described in section HM 62 (Exit levels for investors)